-Tropomyosin – It is one type of contractile protein.
-In the relaxed state of the muscle situated in such a way, that the active sites remain covered by the tropomyosin & attached at the terminal end of actin.
+- It is one type of contractile protein.
+In the relaxed state of the muscle situated in such a way, the active sites remain covered by the tropomyosin & attached at the actin's terminal end.

-Troponin – It is one type of protein which attached with one of ends of the tropomyosin molecules.
+- It is one type of protein which attached with one of the ends of the tropomyosin molecules.

-Troponin is made up of three sub unit.
+- Troponin is made up of three subunits:

 (a) Troponin I (Inhibitory site)